 Which Baby Carriers Are Being Investigated For Possible Links To Hip Dysplasia

-The International Hip Dysplasia Institute has designated many wearable baby carriers as “hip healthy.”
-A number of popular baby carriers do not appear on the “hip healthy” list, however.
+Some wearable baby carriers are hip healthy.
+A number of popular baby carriers do not hold infants’ hip in the fully-supported “M” position, however.
 Those include:

 BabyBjorn – Baby Carrier Original